 I was pleasantly surprised at the graciousness and generosity of the people who took some time to speak with me about the cube, or the chunk, or whatever code name I was using.
 I got the chance to explain that we’re going for a different vibe with this thing.
 It’s a manual top-load design with a lid reminiscent of a record player or old-school hifi console.
 It’s inspired by vintage guitar and amplifier designs.
 The proto that I had in New York is inspired by a ’59 Les Paul — mahogany sides with a curly maple top and face.
 With the lid open, the Plexiglas surround that conceals the Philips CD Pro 2 drive module is inspired by Marshall “Plexi” amps (which got their nickname from the plexiglass control panel they feature).
 And the whole thing is held together with the same type of fasteners used on many amp cabinets.

 Since this wasn’t a working prototype, I didn’t have a lot to say about the electronic particulars (more on that in a future post).
 Even so, I received only positive feedback from all the CanJammers with whom I spoke.
 Everybody dug the vibe and the iconoclastic look.
 But to be honest, while most people admitted to having a ton of CDs packed away somewhere, a common take was, “I’m not sure I’d buy one, but it’s a really cool idea.”
 Fair enough.
 It’s going to be a limited edition (each one will be unique and hand-built) and we’re hoping to bring it to market for under a grand.

-The plan is to debut the product to the personal hifi community at the February 15&16 CanJam right back here in NYCity.
+We hope to make the player available to the personal hifi community for pre-order very soon.
 So, dig out a couple of your old favorite discs and get ready to put this thing to the sonic test.
-We’re excited to share our looking-forward-back vision with you very soon.
+We’re excited to share our looking-forward-back vision with you as soon as we can.